Written By: Devin Golden

 How to Get Radiation for Mesothelioma

-2. Learn the different types of radiation therapy.
+2. Learn about the different types of radiation therapy.
 The traditional type is called photon radiation, but other methods have emerged in the 21st century.
-Intraoperative radiotherapy may be an option if you’re eligible for surgery.
+Intraoperative radiotherapy (IORT) may be an option if you’re eligible for surgery.

 3. Meet with a radiation oncologist.
 Learn your schedule for treatment, including how many sessions you’ll have and the time between each one.
 You should also review the possible side effects.